-I picked my favourite car, the WRX Gr.3, had my strategy planned out, and was able to show off some great driving, and win.
+I picked my favorite car, the WRX Gr.3, and had my strategy planned out.
+I was able to show off some great driving, and win.
 There aren’t many races that make me this happy.
-As I had expected, the Japanese driver Yamanaka, who had taken Soft tyres, passed me on the first corner but I did my best to keep up with him.
+As I had expected, the Japanese driver Yamanaka, who had taken soft tires, passed me on the first corner, but I did my best to keep up with him.

 Then Kokubun took a penalty after a rare mistake near the start, so I was able to change the race to my favor without too much effort.